MeinzBeur/MilosSummerSchool2023/README.md

 _Costs_
 The costs for the hotel in Athens the 13th and 24th are covered by the project for everyone.
 - Each UiB student and the teachers have to pay pay 2000 NOK or 180 EURO to Sven Le Moine Bauer at the start of the course (on the boat to Milos).
 This is to participate for the food costs.
 The payment can be made in cash (in EURO), or through vipps to 98187251.
-- Each non UiB student should pay for the food participation (180 EURO), the boat to Milos and back (150 EURO), and the hotel (350 EURO).
+- Each non UiB student should pay for the food participation (180 EURO), the boat to Milos and back (150 EURO), and the hotel on Milos (350 EURO).
 Please pay in cash to Sven Le Moine Bauer on the boat to Milos.

 Note that the rest of the food costs (around 50% of the costs) will be covered by the project.

 _Food_
 For breakfast, we will provide some food that we bought at the supermarket: Bread, marmelade, muesli, milk, juice,...
 For lunch, we will get some sandwiches from the restaurant (they have been notified for allergies).
 For dinner, we will eat at the restaurant Pelago, by the beach.
 The food there will be paid by the project directly, but you pay for your drinks.

 ## Things to bring with you for the course